novatorem/Cover-Hack/README.md

 Whenever the global state changes via [actions](client/src/actions), each component's `filterState()` method is invoked with a frozen copy of the new state and then its `render()` method is invoked.

-Steps on using statezero in your app:

-1. Add statezero as a dependency in `package.json`.
-2. In the main [index.js](client/src/index.js), call:
-    1. `setEmptyState()`: This initializes all state paths in the global state as empty.
-You need to create this method.
-Think about the state paths that are required by your app (for example, this app requires a studentList state path to render all students in the database when a user presses the Get Students button).
-These are the states your components will directly read from to render correctly.
-Any actions that a user performs in your components will also write to these states.
-    2. `startLogging()`: When an action is called, a table is printed to the console which describes the changes.
-This method is provided by statezero.
-3. Create a [BaseReactComponent class](client/src/react-components/BaseReactComponent) that extends `React.Component` and does the necessary setup for statezero.
-You can directly copy this component.
-4. `BaseReactComponent` provides a filterState method to components that extend from it.
-Any component class that needs to read from state paths in the global state needs to extend this class (see [StudentForm](client/src/react-components/StudentForm) as an example).
-5. Your extended `BaseReactComponent` component class should define a `filterState()` method that chooses the state paths your component needs. `filterState()` puts the filtered state paths on your component's `this.state`.
-You can then read these states in your `render()` method.
-6. When a user performs an action (i.e. clicks the Get Students button to make a GET request to the '/students' endpoint), your action method should update the appropriate state path using `setState()` (see [student.js](client/src/actions/student.js) as an example).
-Once the state path is updated, the `StudentList` component will use it to rerender.
-Notice how an updated state table is logged in your console everytime you mutate the global state paths.

 Statezero makes it simple to read and update the global state in your app without having to pass around component states.